top of page

 Then came my first bad review, a harsh one, and the smear campaign that followed.
 Having someone publicly attack your character shatters a piece of you.
 I showed the review platforms my evidence that the claims were false, but they wouldn’t remove it.
 “Freedom of speech.”
 It stung.
 I was advised not to engage.
 This was its own battle: the battle of walking away, and realistically I had more important things to focus on.

-Within days, then came my PET scan and the results: Stage 1B cervical cancer.
+Within days, my PET scan results came back: Stage 1B cervical cancer.
 Surgery was the plan.
 Ok, let’s do this.

 Public Service Announcement: Please go for your annual checkups.
 These cancers often have the highest survival rates because they’re caught early during routine exams.

-My surgery, a radical hysterectomy + removal of 5 lymph nodes, was on August 29th, 2025, and healing brought a new kind of clarity.
+My surgery, a radical hysterectomy plus the removal of five lymph nodes, was on August 29th, 2025, and healing brought a new kind of clarity.
 My old sense of invincibility?
 Gone.
-But I do feel grateful; moments with strangers, friends and loved ones hit differently now.
+But I do feel grateful; moments with strangers, friends, and loved ones hit differently now.
 I don’t know how to explain it.

 When I look back on the summer, I have to push to remember the fear, the waiting, or the hurt.
 What I remember with ease and clarity is the kindness; Welded Hanger was...is...magic.
 The conversations with strangers who became friends, the joy on people’s faces when they found the piece meant for them, and the support.